The stationary AKPZ equation: logarithmic superdiffusivity: Introduction

 A first clear indication that the isotropic and anisotropic versions of the equation have a radically different behaviour is obtained by looking at the equation where the nonlinearity parameter $Q$ is scaled to zero together with $\eps$ (the noise regularisation parameter).
 In the case of the isotropic KPZ equation with $Q=\lambda\Id$, $\lambda>0$, i.e. nonlinearity $\lambda |\nabla H|^2$, it was found in \cite{CSZ} that, taking $\lambda=\hat \lambda/\sqrt{|\log\eps|}$, $H$ tends as $\eps\to0$ to the solution of the linear equation with renormalised coefficients if $\hat\lambda$ is smaller than a precisely identified threshold $\hat\lambda_c$, and the noise strength in the limiting linear equation diverges as $\hat \lambda\to\hat \lambda_c$.
 In contrast, for the (stationary) AKPZ equation, the findings of~\cite{CES19} imply that there is no phase transition in this scaling.

 In the present work, we study the regularised AKPZ equation at stationarity with the specific choice $Q=\lambda\, {\rm diag}\,(+1,-1)$ (in which case the stationary state is given by the Gaussian Free Field~\cite{CES19}), and \emph{we do not scale $\lambda$ down to zero}.
 As remarked in~\cite{da2003nonlinear}, this choice of $Q$ is the only one, modulo rotations, for which the stationary state is Gaussian.
-Our main results state that, contrary to the physicists' prediction, the equation \emph{does not have the same large-scale properties as the 2dSHE}.
-In fact, while the latter is invariant under diffusive scaling, i.e. time is scaled as $t/\eps^2$ and space as $x/\eps$, we find that as soon as $\lambda>0$, the stationary and diffusively rescaled process $H^{\eps}(t,x)\eqdef H(t/\eps^2,x/\eps)$ evolves non-trivially already on time-scales of order $|\log \eps|^{-\delta}$ where $\delta\in(0,1)$ and, interestingly, $\delta$ is uniformly bounded away from zero for $\lambda$ small.
-By ``evolves non-trivially'' we mean for instance that, if $\phi$ is a test function of zero total mass, the normalised covariance of the locally averaged field $H^{\eps}[t](\phi)\eqdef\int \phi(x)H^{\eps}(t,x)\dd x$, \begin{equ} \frac{{\rm Cov}(H^{\eps}[t](\phi),H^{\eps}[0](\phi))}{{\rm Var}(H^{\eps}[0](\phi))}, \end{equ} is strictly smaller than $1$ uniformly in $\eps$, for $t$ of the order $|\log \eps|^{-\delta}$ (see Theorem \ref{thm:main2} and the subsequent comments).
-Moreover, we show that the diffusion coefficient $D(t)$, which (once multiplied by $t$) measures the mean square distance of spreading of correlations as a function of time, grows in time as $|\log t|^\delta$ for $t$ large as soon as $\lambda>0$ (see Theorem \ref{thm:BD} for the precise formulation), thus excluding diffusive behaviour since the linear equation instead is known to diffuse at constant rate $D(t)=1$.
+Our main results state that in contrast with the stochastic heat equation the AKPZ equation \emph{is not even asymptotically invariant under diffusive scaling}.
+In fact, while the former is scale invariant under diffusive scaling, i.e. time scaled as $t/\eps^2$ and space as $x/\eps$, we find that as soon as $\lambda>0$, the stationary and diffusively rescaled process $H^{\eps}(t,x)\eqdef H(t/\eps^2,x/\eps)$ evolves non-trivially already on time-scales of order $|\log \eps|^{-1/2}\ll1$, up to corrections polynomial in $\log|\log\eps|$.
+By ``evolves non-trivially'' we mean for instance that, if $\phi$ is a test function of zero total mass, the normalised covariance at different times of the locally averaged field $H^{\eps}[t](\phi)\eqdef\int \phi(x)H^{\eps}(t,x)\dd x$, \begin{equ} \frac{{\rm Cov}(H^{\eps}[t](\phi),H^{\eps}[0](\phi))}{{\rm Var}(H^{\eps}[0](\phi))}, \end{equ} is strictly smaller than $1$ uniformly in $\eps$, for $t\approx |\log \eps|^{-1/2}$ (see Theorem \ref{thm:main2} and the subsequent comments).
+Moreover, we show that the diffusion coefficient $D(t)$, which (once multiplied by $t$) measures the mean square distance of spreading of correlations as a function of time, grows in time as $\approx |\log t|^{1/2}$ for $t$ large as soon as $\lambda>0$ (see Theorem \ref{thm:BD} for the precise formulation), thus excluding diffusive behaviour since the linear equation instead is known to diffuse at constant rate $D(t)=1$.
+We emphasize that logarithmic super-diffusivity for the AKPZ equation was \emph{not expected} in the mathematical literature \cite{BCF,BCT}, and we are not aware of predictions in this sense even in the relevant physics literature \cite{W91,barabasi1995fractal,Healy}.
+Based on the ``mode-coupling'' heuristics we give in Appendix \ref{app:aheuri}, it is reasonable to expect that, once the logarithmic corrections to the scaling are taken into account, the large-scale behavior of the equation is Gaussian.
+A first result in this direction was recently obtained by the authors in \cite{WAKPZ}: in the case where the strength $\lambda$ of the nonlinearity is suitably scaled to zero, the AKPZ equation scales to the stochastic heat equation with renormalized coefficients.